Pylons/pyramid/docs/narr/hybrid.rst

 The two spellings are logically equivalent.
 In fact, the former is just a syntactical shortcut for the latter.

-Binding Extra Views Against a Route Configuration that Doesn't Have a ``*traverse`` Element In Its Patttern
+Binding Extra Views Against a Route Configuration that Doesn't Have a ``*traverse`` Element In Its Pattern
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here's another corner case that just makes no sense.